Emmis Corporation: 2010s

 On January 12, 2011, the share price of Emmis stock surged 42% as insiders speculated that the company could be close to selling off several of its radio stations.
 In its January 2011 filing with the Securities and Exchange Commission, the company reported that it had the necessary cash to survive through February 2011.
 "Absent asset sales, which the company is actively pursuing," Emmis attorneys stated in the regulatory filing, "the company believes it is unlikely it will be able to maintain compliance with the financial covenants after Sept.
 1, 2011".

 On August 16, 2013, Emmis launched the NextRadio smartphone app on HTC One Android phones from Sprint.
 A deal struck between the radio industry and Sprint facilitated the launch which subsequently enabled FM radio support for the app on additional Android devices available on the Sprint wireless network.

 On October 12, 2016, Emmis announced that it would sell its radio stations in the Terre Haute cluster to Midwest Communications and DLC Media.
 Midwest Communications would acquire WTHI-FM and the intellectual property of WWVR while DLC Media would acquire WFNF, WFNB and the broadcast license for WWVR.
 Midwest Communications would also sell WDKE to DLC Media to stay under FCC ownership limits.
 The sale was consummated on January 27, 2017.

+In 2014, Emmis acquired New York radio stations WBLS and WLIB from YMF Media for $131 million in cash.

 On March 1, 2017, Emmis announced it had sold four of its magazines (Atlanta, Cincinnati, Los Angeles, and Orange Coast) to Hour Media Group, LLC for $6.5 million.
 It also sold Texas Monthly to Genesis Park, LP for $25 million.

 On May 9, 2017, Emmis announced that it would sell KPWR to The Meruelo Group for $82.75 million.
 The announcement came after Emmis made a deal in April with its lenders to seek $80 million worth of divestments by January 2018 to amend its credit agreement.
 The Meruelo Group began operating the station under an LMA on July 1, 2017, until the sale was consummated on August 1, 2017.

 On January 30, 2018, Emmis announced it would leave the St. Louis market, selling KSHE and KPNT to Hubbard Broadcasting, and KFTK and KNOU to Entercom.

 In June 2019, Emmis announced that it would sell its controlling stake in its Austin stations to its minority partner Sinclair Telecable Inc. (d/b/a Sinclair Communications, unrelated to Sinclair Broadcast Group).

 On July 1, 2019, Emmis announced that it would sell its New York City stations WQHT and WBLS to Mediaco Holding—an affiliate of Standard General—for $91.5 million, a $5 million promissory note, and a 23.72% stake in the new company.
 Mediaco Holding will be a public company, and Emmis will continue to manage the stations.
 The sale was completed November 25, 2019.